CorgiDev/CVE_Search/ReadMe.md

 4. *Analyze text and display information about it (ex: how many words in a paragraph)*
    1. I analyze the search data downloaded, once I have formatted it, to display how many search records are available to be searched.
    2. Once the results have been returned I display how many results were found, and let the user no if no results were found.

+## Additional Notes
+This was tested on Windows OS only.
+It should also run on Mac OSX, but commands may differ slightly.